cstbox/core/README.md

 It has been created for developping autonomous applications based on heterogeneous sensors and actuators networks.
-It is not just yet another data logger, but provides the required infrastructure to add your own specific in-situ processing, and obtain a fully autonomous system, not required connection to a server for remote processing.
+It is not just yet another data logger, but provides the required infrastructure to add your own specific in-situ processing, and obtain a fully autonomous system, not requiring a connection to a server for remote processing.

 It has been created and is maintained by [Eric Pascual](https://github.com/ericpascual) and [Daniel Cheung](https://github.com/daniel-cheung).